 Machine translation is booming.
 This phenomenon is explained by the internationalization of companies.
 Indeed, international expansion confronts organizations with a need for multilingual content.
 Often, the volume of text to be translated in a noticeably short timeframe encourages them to choose automatic solutions.
 One of the features of the YouTube video hosting site is a free captioning service with a nice interface.

 But are automatic captioning solutions reliable?
-The answer is no. Automatically generated captions cannot be used as is.
+The answer is no. Automatically generated captions should not be used as is.
 Human intervention is required to correct the machine translation.
 Ideally, the linguist also compares the translation to the source text.
 Subtitling a foreign film for audiences presents several difficulties.
 The linguist must consider the entire film.
 Beyond the dialogues, he relies on the general context to write his subtitles.
 Indeed, the image gives meaning to the subtitle.

 In the end, you risk wasting the time and money you saved.
 We therefore recommend that you turn to professional captioning services.